Oleksandr Kukurba: Biography

-Kukurba studied at the Nizhniy Verbizh comprehensive school (p.
-Nizhniy Verbizh, Kolomyysky district, Ivano-Frankivsk region).

-He completed his military service as the head of intelligence at the headquarters of the 299th tactical aviation brigade of the Armed Forces of Ukraine.
+Oleksandr Kukurba was born in 1994 in the village of Verkhnii Verbizh in Ukraine's western Ivano-Frankivsk Oblast.
+He studied at the Nizhniy Verbizh comprehensive school, and completed his military service as the head of intelligence at the headquarters of the 299th tactical aviation brigade of the Armed Forces of Ukraine.

-During the repulse of the Russian invasion of Ukraine, he flew 100 sorties, destroyed more than 20 tanks and about 50 combat units of armored vehicles and other means, as well as more than 300 enemy personnel.
+During the repulse of the Russian invasion of Ukraine, Kukurba flew 100 sorties, destroyed more than 20 tanks and about 50 combat units of armored vehicles and other means, as well as more than 300 enemy personnel.

-He died in battle for Ukraine on 26 July 2022.
+Kukurba died in battle on 26 July 2022.
 The Nizhniy Verbizh community declared 27–29 July to be days of mourning.
 Kukurba was buried in his native village on 29 July 2022.
+Two days of mourning for him where held in his place of birth.